stvleung/CatalystX-ASP/README.md

 _root_ directory.

-Just to be clear, the [Parser](https://metacpan.org/pod/CatalystX::ASP::Parser) is almost totally ripped off of Joshua Chama's parser in [Apache::ASP](https://metacpan.org/pod/Apache::ASP).
+Just to be clear, the [Parser](https://metacpan.org/pod/CatalystX::ASP::Parser) is almost totally ripped off of Joshua Chamas's parser in [Apache::ASP](https://metacpan.org/pod/Apache::ASP).
 Similarly with the [Compiler](https://metacpan.org/pod/CatalystX::ASP::Compiler) and [GlobalASA](https://metacpan.org/pod/CatalystX::ASP::GlobalASA).
 However, the other components are a reimplementations.